 Please note: Due to the dynamic nature of updates to Office 365 functionality by Microsoft, elements of the syllabus of this course can be subject to change without notice.

-This course is one of the unique Office 365 QA-authored Mastering courses.
-Others within the curriculum for Office 365 are:
+This course is one of the unique technical Office 365 QA authored Mastering courses.

 With the continued growth of companies with both on-premise Exchange environments and Office 365 Exchange Online, many companies are deploying a Unified Exchange Environment between both platforms for rich coexistence.
 Benefits of a hybrid environment include: